jasonleebrown/UCE_phyluce_pipeline/README.md

 _____________________________________________________________________________________________________________________________________________
 This pipeline recovers off-target sequences.
 This is now how I do mitochondrial assembly: I just use a mitochondrial genome from a close relative for the reference sequence instead of the UCE loci.
 There are also lots of nuclear loci (e.g. 28S) that can be reliably recovered across samples.

-WORK IN PROGRESS - DO NOT USE - YET
 #### Software Dependencies:
 '''We specify the version used, but it probably doesn’t matter.
 If you hit any problems with any steps though, check the versions.
 EMBOSS (6.6.0.0)```conda install EMBOSS```